Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game8_clue_analysis.md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues provide good direction towards the correct answer, while the fake clues are strong misdirections.
-The misinformed clues are weak, which slightly lowers the overall difficulty but doesn't make it too easy.
+**Reasoning:** The informed clues are strong enough to point to the correct answer for someone familiar with it.
+The fake clues are very effective at misdirecting.
+The misinformed clues are a bit weak, which slightly lowers the overall challenge.

 ---